sentaochen/Domain-Neural-Adaptation/README.md

   doi={10.1109/TNNLS.2022.3151683}
   }

-  If you have any questions regarding the Pytorch implementation, please contact Lisheng Wen via the email wenlisheng992021@163.com.
+The Pytorch codes are mainly provided by the second author Zijie Hong, and are currently maintained by Lisheng Wen.
+If you have any questions regarding the codes, please contact Lisheng Wen via the email wenlisheng992021@163.com.